offgrid88/ka-blog/services/web/content/posts/template to post.md

-title: And this is the other test from my phone
+title: Template to post
-date: 2013-08-27
+date: 2023-08-11

 American-style dates.
 I know, I know.
+Duplicate this to post something new
 You can have:
 * Lists
 * More Lists